djeada/Statistics-Notes/notes/statistical_inference/multiple_comparisons.md

 We reject the null hypothesis for all tests where the p-value is less than or equal to the adjusted significance level.

-Here is an improved and clearer version of your example with better formatting and clearer explanation:

 #### Example: Multiple Hypothesis Testing

 Suppose we are conducting six hypothesis tests, and the p-values obtained from these tests are: